dgroomes/stackoverflow-look-back/README.md

 ## Web Extension Framework

+`web-extension-framework/` is an RPC-centric web extension framework.

+Here are some key points:

-`web-extension-framework/` is a Manifest V2 (Manifest V3 is not supported) web extension framework for injecting a JavaScript file into the web page.
-It depends on `rpc-framework/`.
+* It supports Manifest V2 APIs only (Manifest V3 APIs are not supported)
+* It is useful for injecting JavaScript files into the web page

-Caveats:
+* It is useful for two-way communication between components.
+E.g. web-page-to-background, popup-to-background, etc.
+* It depends on `rpc-framework/`
 * If you do not need to inject JavaScript code into the web page, then you probably don't need this framework.
 * This framework only supports injecting one JavaScript file into the web page.
 This is because of the implementation detail around the hardcoded "page-script-satisfied" signal.
 It could be made dynamic with more complexity but I don't